swajan-75/Codeforces-Tracker/README.md

-# Codeforces Submission Tracker Bot
+# Codeforces Tracker Telegram Bot

 This project is a Telegram bot that tracks Codeforces submissions and sends daily reports of solved problems by users.
 The bot fetches submission data from the Codeforces API, analyzes the results, and sends a summary report via Telegram.
 It supports commands to trigger an immediate report and can be scheduled to send daily updates at a specific time.